erdc/air-water-vv/2d/benchmarks/flatPlate_wallFunctions/README.rst

 This case serves as a benchmark for the wall function used in PROTEUS.

-For more details on near wall turbulence, see references.
+For more details on near wall turbulence, see references below.

 References